Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 #### Configure the webApp project

-Note: if you had used the automation to setup your application mentioned in [Step 2:  Register the sample application with your Azure Active Directory tenant](#step-2-register-the-sample-application-with-your-azure-active-directory-tenant), the changes below would have been applied by the scripts.
+Note: if you had used the automation to setup your application mentioned in [Step 2:  Register the sample application with your Microsoft Entra tenant](#step-2-register-the-sample-application-with-your-azure-active-directory-tenant), the changes below would have been applied by the scripts.

 1. Open the `appsettings.json` file
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-OpenIDConnect-DotNet-code-v2` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-OpenIDConnect-DotNet-code-v2` application copied from the Microsoft Entra admin center.
-1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the app key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-OpenIDConnect-DotNet-code-v2` app, in the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-OpenIDConnect-DotNet-code-v2` app, in the Microsoft Entra admin center.

 #### In the appsettings.json file, configure a Sql server database for token caching: